tdorobantu/ImageAugment/README.md

 # ImageAugment
-A class that takes in a file path pointing to image files and applies random transformations to said images.
+A class that takes in a file path pointing to image files and applies random transformations to all images.